-n 2015, Councilman Derek S. Green, Esquire won the Democratic primary for City Council At-Large in Philadelphia by receiving over 68,000 votes which was the highest number of votes cast in the election, and, later that year, he was elected as a member of the City Council of Philadelphia.
-As a member of City Council, Councilman Green chairs the Committee on Disabilities and serves as the Vice Chair of the Committees on Aging and Law and Government.
-Additionally, he serves as the Chairman of the Philadelphia Gas Commission, Board Director for the Philadelphia Cultural Fund, Board Member for the Democratic Municipal Officials, Regional Director for the National Black Caucus of Local Elected Officials, and a Board Member for the Pennsylvania Municipal League.
+n 2015, Councilmember Derek S. Green, Esquire won the Democratic primary for City Council At-Large in Philadelphia by receiving over 68,000 votes which was the highest number of votes cast in the election, and, later that year, he was elected as a member of the City Council of Philadelphia.
+As a member of City Council, Green chairs the Committee on Disabilities and serves as the Vice Chair of the Committees on Aging and Law and Government.
+Additionally, he serves as the Chairman of the Philadelphia Gas Commission, Board Director for the Philadelphia Cultural Fund, Board Member for the Democratic Municipal Officials, Regional Director for the National Black Caucus of Local Elected Officials, and 2nd Vice President for the Pennsylvania Municipal League.

-Furthermore, the Pennsylvania Law Weekly named Councilman Green as a 2004 Lawyer on the Fast Track, Cheyney University honored him with the President’s Outstanding Community Leader Award, Community College of Philadelphia presented him with their Distinguished Leadership Award, Urban Education Fund honored him with the 2008 Gimper Award for Outstanding Service, Bensalem High School honored him with its first Distinguished Alumni Award, Leadership Philadelphia selected him as one of the region’s key connectors and leaders, Metro Philadelphia selected him as one of 6 new young political leaders, and the Philadelphia Daily News named him one of the 10 under 40 rising political stars.
+Furthermore, the Pennsylvania Law Weekly named Councilmember Green as a 2004 Lawyer on the Fast Track, Cheyney University honored him with the President’s Outstanding Community Leader Award, Community College of Philadelphia presented him with their Distinguished Leadership Award, Urban Education Fund honored him with the 2008 Gimper Award for Outstanding Service, Bensalem High School honored him with its first Distinguished Alumni Award, Leadership Philadelphia selected him as one of the region’s key connectors and leaders, Metro Philadelphia selected him as one of 6 new young political leaders, and the Philadelphia Daily News named him one of the 10 under 40 rising political stars.
 In 2018, he was selected as NewDEAL Leader.